Doggumentary: Background

-Recording
+Recording and artwork

 Rap-Up reported that Snoop Dogg has recorded with Wiz Khalifa on a track, titled “This Weed Iz Mine.”
 The smokers’ anthem is scheduled to appear on Snoop's 11th studio album Doggumentary Music, along with the Scoop DeVille-produced lead single “New Year's Eve and with other songs including “Rollin’ in My Malibu,” “Oh Boy,” and collaborations with Lil Jon and Swizz Beatz.
 The rapper announced plans to work with Katy Perry again after the pair's number one single "California Gurls" stating, "We're trying to get together and do something on my new album...so [I'm] definitely in contact with her."
 Snoop told OK! magazine about Perry, "She's a sweet girl, and I had fun making the record with her.
 Like I said, I'm looking forward to her being on my record as well."
 Snoop Dogg also recorded with Damon Albarn's animated alternative hip hop group Gorillaz.
 The song is reportedly left over from the Plastic Beach sessions, in which Snoop collaborated on the track "Welcome to the World of the Plastic Beach" Snoop said about the collaboration: "We did that record in London, England at their studio.
 The track made me wanna' sing & have fun & what not I don't give a fuck, it's like maybe I can smoke witchu' maybe I can't, you know what I'm saying?"

 Snoop Dogg revealed to MTV that he was looking to get a Britney Spears duet for the album.
-On November 27, 2010 Snoop Dogg was in the studio with producer David Banner who produced two beats for him.
+On November 27, 2010, Snoop Dogg was in the studio with producer David Banner who produced two beats for him.

+The artwork shows a chair with Snoop Dogg's name above and the album title below.